kassikos/NewDiplwm/README.md

 The graphic charts in our app are created with the powerfull library "implementation 'com.github.PhilJay:MPAndroidChart:v3.1.0'"
 The library is on github and gives you the chance to create easily graphic charts.
 We retrieve the data to display from our database  and create a "List<PieEntry>" then we pass the List<PieEntry> in a "PieDataSet" to edit the graphics.
 In the end we created the PieChart.

+-----------------DialogMsg  class-------------

+The DialogMsg class handle the allert dialog when the game is over.
+This class extends the "DialogFragment" but in our case a new .xml file is created which overrides the standard layout.
+In "onDismiss" method an intent will transfer the user in the gameActivity

+-----------------Game class-------------

+This class is a model.
+The annotation "Entity" is required in order to be a table in the db.
+The annotation @PrimaryKey(autoGenerate = true) is used to autogenerate the id of each game

+-----------------GameAdapter class-------------

+The GameAdapter Class is required for the recycler view.
+We pass the data we need then we count the data and "onCreateViewHolder" create a Holder for each item.
+The "onBindViewHolder" binds the position with the holder.
+It was necessary to create a clickInterface beacuse we wanted each item to be clickable

+-----------------GameDao Interface-------------

+This interface hold the queries which are related with the games

+-----------------GameEvent class-------------

+This class is a model.
+It holds information about the relation between user and  game for every round.
+That is why we use the annotation "ForeignKye"

+-----------------GameEventViewModel  class-------------

+This class send data to the Asynk

+-----------------GameHelper  class-------------

+The GameHelper class is a helper class.
+This class holds some global information which are common everywhere in the app for example the  games instances, a map of greek - english game name and the csv writer class.

+-----------------GameList Activity-------------